 The circulation was divided into two zones, one on each side of the central spine.
 The overall clear circulation space, therefore, was slightly increased.
 More importantly, it became rationalised and more versatile than the existing circulation pattern.
 There was still a zone in the middle of the mall where people could take refuge under the trees.
 Each side of the mall now caters to window shopping and large numbers of pedestrians and commuters moving through the space as well as large and small delivery and service vehicles.

 The proposed design allows for outdoor café seating in the central spine as well as market stalls similar to the previous set-up.
 The existing shade structure at the intersection of Victor Road and Victoria Avenue was removed.
 This area was kept open and available for events, performances and temporary structures such as Christmas Trees, temporary stages or marquees.

 A variety of materials were considered for the paving finish.
 Maintenance staff, the council’s accessibility officer and various other Council office staff were all consulted.
 The proposed material chosen was a dark grey granite paving known as ‘Austral Black’.
 It is a highly durable material, of Australian origin, which has been used extensively in the Sydney CDB and many other urban centres.

 It was used in two formats.
 The larger format covered the majority of the space.
 It was 400 mm wide by varying lengths, 400, 500 and 600.
 It was laid in a running bond across the mall.
 This makes the mall feel wider and the varying lengths allow greater flexibility for future repairs or modifications.

-The smaller format known as ‘muffin tops’ are a modern version of a cobble stone which have a more even surface than traditional cobbles.
+The smaller format known as ‘muffin tops’ is a modern version of a cobblestone that has a more even surface than traditional cobbles.
 These were used as highlights in the central spine and the two drainage swales.
 They also defined the areas that will be available for outdoor café seating.